aralroca/aralroca.com/posts/first-steps-in-webgl.md

 ## What is WebGL?

 The literal definition of WebGL is "Web Graphics Library".
-However, it is not a 3D library that offers us an easy to use API, where to say: put a light here, a camera there, draw a character here, etc.
+However, it is not a 3D library that offers us an easy-to-use API to say: «put a light here, a camera there, draw a character here, etc».

-It's more at a low-level, that given **vertices**, it convert into **pixels**.
-So we can understand WebGL as a rasterization engine.
-It's based on OpenGL ES 3.0 graphical API (WebGL 2.0, the old version of WebGL is based on ES 2.0).
+It's in a low-level that converts **vertices** into **pixels**.
+We can understand WebGL as a rasterization engine.
+It's based on OpenGL ES 3.0 graphical API (WebGL 2.0, unlike the old version that is based on ES 2.0).

 <img style="max-width: 600px" src="/images/blog-images/webgl-schema.png" class="center" alt="WebGL Schema" />

-The 3d libraries that exist on the web (like [THREE.js](https://threejs.org/) or [Babylon.js](https://github.com/BabylonJS/Babylon.js)), use WebGL below.
-Because they need a way to communicate to the GPU and tell what to draw.
+The existing 3d libraries on the web (like [THREE.js](https://threejs.org/) or [Babylon.js](https://github.com/BabylonJS/Babylon.js)) use WebGL below.
+They need a way to communicate to the GPU to tell what to draw.

-The example we are going to use here could be solved directly with THREE.js, using the `THREE.Triangle`.
+This example could also be directly solved with THREE.js, using the `THREE.Triangle`.
 You can see an example [here](https://stackoverflow.com/a/29843694/4467741).
-However, the idea of this tutorial is to understand how it works underneath, i.e. how these 3d libraries communicate with the GPU via WebGL.
-So we are going to render a triangle without the help of any 3d library.
+However, the purpose of this tutorial is to understand how it works underneath, i.e. how these 3d libraries communicate with the GPU via WebGL.
+We are going to render a triangle without the help of any 3d library.

 <img style="max-width: 600px" src="/images/blog-images/3dlibraries_underthehood.png" class="center" alt="Let's explore how to do a triangle without 3D libraries" />

 ## Creating a WebGL canvas

-In order to draw a triangle, first we need the define the area where this triangle is going to be rendered via WebGL.
+In order to draw a triangle, we need to define the area where it is going to be rendered via WebGL.

 We are going to use the element canvas of HTML5, retrieving the context as `webgl2`.